Swap Peychaud's Bitters with Angostura Bitters, Suze Bitters, Boker's Bitters, Old Fashioned Bitters Company, and Old Forester Hummingbird Bitters.

 Its noticeably bitter edge means it can be used sparingly - compared to Peychaud's Bitters, you'll only need half the volume to achieve the same results.

-Suze Bitters have a syrupy texture, so they will slowly dissolve rather than evaporate like some other types of bitters, allowing you to utilize its wide range of flavors without overpowering your drink.
+Suze Bitters have a syrupy texture, so they will slowly dissolve rather than evaporate like some other types of bitters, allowing you to use its wide range of flavors without overpowering your drink.

-If you’re looking for ways to replace Peychaud’s Bitters in your cocktails, Suze Bitters would be an excellent choice.
+If you're looking for ways to replace Peychaud's Bitters in your cocktails, Suze Bitters would be an excellent choice - learn more about general flavor profiles in bitters taste guide explaining flavor notes.

 3 - Boker's Bitters